Manticore: H text

+Transitional

 The manticore also occurs in the earliest "Transitional" First Family bestiary (c.
-1185), (Note: Morgan Library, MS M.81 (The Worksop Bestiary)] (c.
+1185), (Note: Morgan Library, MS M.81 (The Worksop Bestiary) (c.
 1185).
 Recognized in Badke's mss. containing the manticore.
 Note it is not older than the early Second Family Additional MS 11283.) and some Third Family codices as well, whose illustrations attempted to reproduce some of the finer details given in its text.

 Confounding with other hybrid beasts

 As aforementioned, the manticore is one of three hybrids from Aithiopia described together by Solinus, appearing in (nearly) successive chapters of the bestiary.
 (Note: (Clark 2006), "XXI De leucrotar/Chapter 23 Manticor", p.
 139; "XII De crocodrillo/Chapter 22 Crocodile", p.
 140; "XXIII De manticora/Chapter 23 Manticor", p.
 141; "XXIV De parandro/Chapter 24 Parandrus", p.
 141.)
 (Note: XXII.
 De Cocodrillo (crocodile) intervenes (but this is probably not a hybrid).)
 This created the groundwork for the beasts in adjacent chapters being confounded or amalgamated through scribal errors, as described below in the cases of bestiaries produced in France.